-- FAPESP-Imperial Seed Fund (SPRINT) scheme - OPEN.
+- FAPESP-Imperial Seed Fund (SPRINT) scheme - CLOSED.
 Imperial and FAPESP, the research funding agency in the State of São Paulo, have opened the next call for proposals under the FAPESP-Imperial joint seed fund.
 Joint projects between Imperial researchers and researchers in the State of São Paulo in Brazil will be funded with up to £24,000 over two years, application information and guidelines can be found here.
 Closing date for applications is 29 July 2019.
 For queries please contact firstname.lastname@example.org

 - MIT-Africa - Imperial Seed Fund – OPEN The MIT-Africa - Imperial College London Seed Fund call for 2019 will have a regional focus on Africa, and will promote early-stage collaboration between faculty and researchers at MIT, Imperial College London and institutions in Africa.
 The Fund aims to help kick-start early-stage, risky and ‘blue skies’ research ideas that might not otherwise be pursued.
 The Fund will support early-stage collaboration among academics, researchers and students by facilitating exchange between participating research groups through provision of grants to cover travel, workshops, meetings, hackathons, networks and other activities to explore research directions.
 Deadline for applications is 17 September 2019 (23.59 Boston, USA time).
 Further detail can be found here.
 For queries please contact email@example.com